WRAPUP 1-Olympics-Gymnastics-China win, Zonderland in wonderland

 Greenwich Arena again as Deng pipped team mate and world

-champion Sui by 0.1 of a point in the balance beam final.
+champion Sui by 0.1 of a point to win gold in the balance beam.

 When Zou Kai's high-flying horizontal bar routine drew